 Sorting Craft Supplies

-Asking yourself key questions will help you figure out how to best declutter, organize craft supplies.
+Asking yourself key questions will help you figure out how to best declutter and organize craft supplies.

 For many of us, love of our craft transmutes into an obsessive tendency to collect the materials it uses.
 Problem is, after a certain point, the clutter interferes with our ability to pursue our avocation.
 Consider these questions when deciding whether to declutter crafting supplies: